-Fourth Abu Dhabi Family Forum develops children's skills at the Children of Future Station
+Fourth Abu Dhabi Family Forum Develops Children's Skills At The Children Of Future Station

-(MENAFN- Orient Planet Group) Abu Dhbai, December 17,2023: The Children of the Future Station, one of the main stations of the fourth Abu Dhabi Family Forum 2023, which was organised by the Family Development Foundation (FDF) under the umbrella of the Sheikha Fatima bint Mubarak Program for Excellence and Community Intelligence, attracted a large number of visitors through its diverse events and activities.
+Abu Dhbai: The Children of the Future Station, one of the main stations of the fourth Abu Dhabi Family Forum 2023, which was organised by the Family Development Foundation (FDF) under the umbrella of the Sheikha Fatima bint Mubarak Program for Excellence and Community Intelligence, attracted a large number of visitors through its diverse events and activities.
 The station hosted several workshops and shows with an aim to equip children with skills, habits, and positive values that improve their personalities and motivate them to become active learners in their community and within their families.

 From the first day of the Forum itself the station witnessed a remarkable response for all student activities which drew the attention of younger children and ensured a joyful experience for them.